coexistence-conservation-lab/eastern-quoll-species-recovery/README.md

 # **Eastern quoll species recovery**

-Here we describe the analyses we conducted for our article [Wilson *et al.* (2023) Roadmap to recovery revealed through the reintroduction of an IUCN Red List species](https://link.springer.com/article/10.1007/s10531-022-02496-5), published in Biodiversity and Conservation.
+Here we present the workflows and datasets used in the analyses conducted for the journal article [Wilson *et al.* (2023)](https://link.springer.com/article/10.1007/s10531-022-02496-5) *Roadmap to recovery revealed through the reintroduction of an IUCN Red List species*, published in Biodiversity and Conservation.

----

-**Abstract**
+## Abstract

 Reintroductions are powerful tools for tackling biodiversity loss, but the resulting populations can be intrinsically small and vulnerable.
 It is therefore critical to maximise the number of individuals that are available to contribute to recovery efforts.
 To address this, we investigated how demographic parameters from a reintroduced population can reveal threats to long-term persistence, inform thresholds for management interventions, and create targets for removing an endangered species from the [IUCN Red List](https://www.iucnredlist.org/).